Attaya: or, the importance of “wasting” time

 On the side of a dusty Gambian road, Peace Corps Volunteer Tre’ Giles sits outside of a bitik on a hand-carved wooden stool.

-Legs crossed, he sweats through his clothes under the heat of an African sun and performs with deontic precision a form of libation.
+Legs crossed, he sweats through his clothes under the sun's heat and performs with deontic precision a form of libation.
 Though cars drive past – honking and sputtering and revving their engines – he remains committed to his task.
-In one hand, he holds a small glass; in the other, a tray and a matching cup, alternately pouring out a viscous, amber-colored liquid from one glass to the other.
+In one hand, he holds a small glass; in the other, a tray and a matching cup.
+He alternately pours out a viscous, amber-colored liquid from one glass into the other.
 His pouring hand rises until the distance the liquid must travel without spilling becomes implausibly great, and yet, with each pour he hits the bottom of each glass with robotic accuracy, conjuring, slowly and steadily, a blanket of white foam.

 When asked what he is doing, Tre’ says, “Brewing attaya.”
 When asked why, he says, “People see that I can make it and it shows them I’m not a Toubab."

 Like many Volunteers, Tre’ has adopted a Gambian name, wears Gambian clothes and eats Gambian food while working in a rural African community for his two-year assignment.